This guide has been updated 01/2019. All work is accepted and priced on a case by case basis and the final agreements are made with the customer.

-I am currently on sick leave so I do not take large or long-term projects and my turnaround might be affected by health related reasons.
+I am currently working part time for health related reasons so my turnaround might be affected.
 I try to take this into account when taking up new work and planning deadlines to the best of my ability.

 - Paypal invoices (I will need your paypal email for this)